vlastachu/autoclose/test/Readme.md

-There is initial design of test, which was failed every time because my refernce keeped by GC root (local variable or static class fields).
+There is initial design of test, which was failed every time because my reference keeped by GC root (local variable or static class fields).
 I have no idea why.

 ```dart